SamGree/East_Flavors/README.md

-# Table of Contents
+# East flavors
 ![chicken on the grill](/readme.images/ami.png)
 - Direct link to the website:
 [East flavors](https://east-flavors-6a20eeb5fe30.herokuapp.com/)
 - Link to the github: [Github link](https://github.com/SamGree/East_Flavors)

+# Table of Contents
 ## Goals
    - Create an operational website for a restaurant.
    - Enable users to reserve a table for their preferred date and time through an easy-to-use form.
-   - It should also provide users with the ability to easily book more tables (**but should not choose same hour with same date, but 1 hour apart ok**) or cancel their reservations.
+   - It should also provide users with the ability to easily book more tables (**but should not choose same hour with same date, but 1 hour apart**) add or cancel their reservations.
    - Display the restaurant's menu to the user.
    - Enable users to register an account.
 -------------------